-Tableau talks up natural language interface for creating visualizations
+Tableau talks up natural language interface for creating visualisations

 “How did the data model know the right relationships between those tables?”
 Doyle asked.
 It turns out that Tableau is counting on CIOs and their database admins and data stewards to help it perform this conjuring trick by ensuring that the necessary information is stored in the data warehouse.

 Data preparation is another area Tableau has been working on.
 Senior engineering manager Zaheera Valani showed how Tableau Prep can automate data cleaning using “roles.”
-Tableau uses these to identify fields that fulfill a particular role — things like URLs, email addresses or geographic indications (states, say, or zip codes).
+Tableau uses these to identify fields that fulfil a particular role — things like URLs, email addresses or geographic indications (states, say, or zip codes).

 Valani showed how, with just a couple clicks, Tableau Prep can inspect the contents of a field to identify the most appropriate role — then highlight the invalid items that don’t fit the role and either set them to “null” or filter those lines out.
 It can do the same with custom roles such as enumerated types.

 Tableau Prep will be updated monthly, in contrast to the schedule of three releases a year for Tableau’s main software offering, Tableau's Chief Product Officer Francois Ajenstat said.

 Scheduling is the function of another tool the company is now beta testing: Tableau Prep Conductor.
 This will allow enterprises to automate preparation of their data sources, pulling them in to Tableau on a schedule they choose.

 It’s a separate product from Tableau, and will require a separate license when it goes on sale next year.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.